adamdsmith/mgcv-workshop/bibliography.md

 Some useful papers, books etc on the topics covered in the course.

+Things can change in `mgcv` land very quickly, check [the package changelog on CRAN](https://cran.r-project.org/web/packages/mgcv/ChangeLog) whenever you update.

 ## Course materials

 - Materials for a variant of this course, given at the Ecological Society of America Annual Meeting 2016 (with Eric Pedersen, Gavin Simpson, Noam Ross).
 [Course website](https://eric-pedersen.github.io/mgcv-esa-workshop/).